Wall Street Pummels Tonix Pharmaceuticals Holding Corp. (TNXP) After Recent Earnings Report

 Sponsored

-The average price from analysts is $6.25, which is $35.85 above the current price.
 TNXP currently public float of 57.50M and currently shorts hold a 2.39% ratio of that float.
-Today, the average trading volume of TNXP was 4.53M shares.
+Today, the average trading volume of TNXP was 4.59M shares.

 TNXP’s Market Performance